MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/enable-and-configure-your-app-for-teams-meetings.md

 ## Configure your app for meeting scenarios

 > [!NOTE]
-> * For your app to be visible in the tab gallery it must **support configurable tabs** and the **group chat scope**.
+> * For your app to be visible in the tab gallery it must support configurable tabs and the group chat scope.
 > * Mobile clients support tabs only in pre and post meeting stages.
 The in-meeting experiences that is in-meeting dialog and tab on mobile are currently not available.
 Follow the [guidance for tabs on mobile](../tabs/design/tabs-mobile.md) when creating your tabs for mobile.

 Teams meetings provides a unique collaborative experience for your organization.
 It provides the opportunity to configure your app for different meeting scenarios such as before a meeting you can add tabs, bots and messaging extensions.
+The next section provides details on what actions can be taken before a meeting.

 ### Before a meeting

-Before a meeting, you can add tabs, bots and messaging extensions to a meeting.
+Before a meeting, users can add tabs, bots and messaging extensions to a meeting.
 Users with organizer and presenter roles add tabs to a meeting using the plus ➕ button in the meeting **Chat** and meeting **Details** pages.
 Messaging extensions are added using the ellipses or overflow menu &#x25CF;&#x25CF;&#x25CF; located in the compose message area in the chat.
 Bots are added to a meeting chat using the **@** key and selecting **Get bots**.

 ✔ The user identity must be confirmed using [Tabs SSO](../tabs/how-to/authentication/auth-aad-sso.md).
 After authentication, the app can retrieve the user role using the `GetParticipant` API.